Beeotics/Health-Data-Pilot/README.md

 ## Core Framing

-This project examines the infrastructure required for routine clinical data to become usable for AI systems, biosurveillance platforms, and global health intelligence systems.
+This project focuses on the upstream data generation layer that determines whether populations in LMICs are represented in the datasets that underpin modern health intelligence systems.

 It is a study of the infrastructure required for clinical data to become usable for: